 The civil service provides Ministers with several different types of support.
 As well as specialist policy teams, all departments have strategy and/or implementation units who help prepare and monitor departmental plans, always working closely with finance and human resources teams.
 And then there are communications teams as well as special advisers who provide political advice and support.
 Last, but not least, every Minister is provided with a small Private Office who help organise his or her diary and day-to-day communications within the department and wider government.
+Each Private Office is led by a Private Secretary or - in the case of Cabinet Ministers - a Principal Private Secretary supported by one of more Private Secretaries.
 This webpage provides links to sources of information about the way in which Private Offices work.

 A short guide to working effectively with Private Offices is here.